AamirOfficial07/PClone/docs/SocialOrchestral_System_Design.md

 ### 1.1 Purpose

-This document describes the system design for **SocialOrchestrator**, a multi-tenant social media management platform intended to be a more powerful and extensible alternative to Publer.
+This document describes the system design for **SocialOrchestrator**, a social media management platform intended to be a more powerful and extensible alternative to Publer, while being realistic for a single developer to implement and run.

 It covers:

 - Product goals and scope
 - Functional and non-functional requirements
-- High-level system architecture
+- High-level system architecture (single-server friendly)
 - Logical modules and data model
 - Integration with social networks
-- Security, scalability, and deployment considerations
+- Development setup and project structure
+- Deployment approach for a typical hosting server
-- Proposed implementation roadmap
+- Implementation roadmap

 ### 1.2 Scope